lauripalonen/painikepeli/README.md

 Run `npm install` on root of both backend and frontend directories to install project depencies.

 **MongoDB**
-Create a [MongoDB account](https://www.mongodb.com/cloud) if you don't have one.
+Log in to your [MongoDB account](https://www.mongodb.com/cloud) or create a new one.
 Build a new cluster and as a connection method, choose *"Connect your Application"* and copy the connection string (begins with "mongodb+srv://...").

 **Environment variables**
 Config file in backend/utils/config.js excepts a .env file in backend root.
 Create .env in backend/ and add four variables to it: